judka-uriel/uriel-book/uriel_en.md

 The history of slavery in the Torah begins when Yosef's brothers sold him into slavery in Egypt, and then the entire Jewish people fell into slavery in Egypt.

-One of the first attempts to abolish slavery was described in Yirmiyahu [34:8-11](https://www.sefaria.org/Jeremiah.34.8-11), when King Tzidkiyahu made a covenant with the people that each should set free his slaves, and that no one among the Jews should enslave his brother.
+One of the first attempts to abolish slavery was described in Yirmeyahu [34:8-11](https://www.sefaria.org/Jeremiah.34.8-11), when King Tzidkiyahu made a covenant with the people that each should set free his slaves, and that no one among the Jews should enslave his brother.
 And all obeyed and set their slaves